candlerb/sshagentca/README.md

 private key, with password protected private keys.
 The server will prompt for passwords on startup.

-The server requires an `authorized_keys` file with at least one valid entry.
-Each entry also requires per-key `user_principals` settings in the settings yaml file.
+Each user requires `name and `user_principals` settings in the settings yaml file, and either `authorized_key` or `fingerprint`.
+If both are supplied, they must match.

 The server will run on the specified IP address and port, by default 0.0.0.0:2222.